-The food you eat plays a vital role in on or after tooth extraction.
-When you eat the foods not recommended for you by your dentist on or before extraction, there is tendency of having a horrible taste in mouth after tooth extraction.
+The food you eat plays a vital role in or after tooth extraction.
+When you eat the foods not recommended for you by your dentist on or before extraction, there is a tendency of having a horrible taste in mouth after tooth extraction.

 Avoid sugary foods snacks and deal more with organic foods and veggies.

-Having discussed the factors contributing or affecting bad breath after tooth removal, it is expected to note the duration of time it takes for the foul smell to fade away.
-This will enable you make decisions quickly on how to visit a dentist.
+Having discussed the factors contributing to or affecting bad breath after tooth removal, it is expected to note the duration of time it takes for the foul smell to fade away.
+This will enable you to make decisions quickly on how to visit a dentist.